mohamed-osman-se/RUM/README.md

 This project reflects how I would design and implement a **secure, scalable, and maintainable** backend system in a real-world job environment.

-It covers everything a recruiter or hiring manager looks for:

 ✅ Clean architecture using ASP.NET Core MVC
 ✅ Cookie-based authentication for secure sessions